ibm-cloud-docs/watsonxdata/quick_start_2.1.3.md

 In the **Query monitoring** section, complete the following steps:

 1. Use the toggle switch to enable (or disable) the query monitoring feature.
 You can enable the feature only if the catalog is Apache Hive.
+You can enable the feature only if the catalog is Apache Hive.

    Query monitoring supports only Apache Hive catalog.
    {: attention}